Character weaknesses are character flaws.

 3. Major Character Flaw

-A severe or even fatal flaw can drive the story’s primary conflict or could be a flaw that causes a character’s eventual downfall.
-A major flaw can debilitate a character and dominate a character arc and even the main plot.
+A severe or even fatal character flaw can drive the story’s primary conflict or could be a flaw that causes a character’s downfall.
+A major flaw can debilitate a main character and dominate a character arc and even the main plot.

 For example, Lord Voldemort in Harry Potter has more than one flaw, but his arrogance is most recognizable.
 The fatal flaw makes him believe his power can be dispersed, but he finds out that he is not as powerful as Harry Potter, which leads to his eventual downfall.